Efficient Deep Reinforcement Learning with Predictive Processing Proximal Policy Optimization: Methods

 The loss $L_t$ at time $t$ with respect to the parameters $\theta$ decomposes into a predictive processing loss combined with the other PPO loss terms.
 The predictive processing loss is given by

-where $e_t$ denotes the prediction error at time $t$, $\text{MSE}(\cdot)$ is a mean squared error, and $H$ is a prediction horizon, allowing prediction error minimization over multiple consecutive timepoints.
-If we only use the prediction error of predicting a single step ahead ($H=1$), the model might be tempted to copy the previous state, since the difference in the environment after a single step can be very small.
-To force the world model to learn temporal relationships, we let the model unroll multiple steps ahead ($H>1$) during training.
-This is accomplished by fixing the prediction errors to zero, thus allowing an `unaffected' longer time prediction sequence.
-We can then use the true encoder inputs during this rollout to measure the prediction errors, thereafter used to compute the loss as per Equation \ref{eq:predloss}.
+where $e_t$ denotes the prediction error at time $t$, $\text{MSE}(\cdot)$ is a mean squared error, and $H$ is the length of prediction trajectory, allowing prediction error minimization at multiple consecutive timepoints.
+If we used a prediction error based only on predicting a single step ahead ($H=1$), the model might be tempted to copy the previous state, since the difference in the environment after a single step can be very small.
+To force the world model to learn temporal relationships, we let the model unroll multiple steps ahead ($H>1$) during training and calculate a sequence of predictions while assuming that the input ($x_t$) is precisely cancelled by the prediction produced.
+This enables an `unaffected' longer time prediction sequence.
+We can then compare these predictions to the true RNN inputs for this sequence, measure the prediction errors, and use these errors to compute the loss as per Equation \ref{eq:predloss}.

 We combine the predictive processing loss, $L_{t}^{P}(\theta)$, with standard PPO loss components~\citep{schulman2017proximal} which include an actor loss, $L_{t}^{A}(\theta)$, a critic loss, $L_{t}^{V}(\theta)$, and a loss which penalises low entropy policies (facilitating exploration), $L_{t}^{H}(\theta)$.
 We sum these to form the combined objective to minimise, defined as